 We believe hiring and retaining well performing executives is important to our ongoing success.
 Our executive compensation program is intended to attract and retain qualified executive officers and to align the interests of our executive officers with those of our stockholders by incentivizing and rewarding achievement of business objectives that Savara believes will enhance Savara's value and by promoting commitment to long-term success.
-As a clinical-stage biopharmaceutical company, these objectives are to be accomplished primarily by positioning us to successfully execute our drug product development and regulatory approval efforts and to translate those efforts, over time, into revenues and income from commercialization of or strategic collaborations with respect to our product candidates.
-To that end, our executive compensation packages include a base salary to provide an element of income stability and security that compensates our executive officers for expected day-to-day performance, annual performance-based cash incentives to motivate our executive officers to achieve near-term corporate goals that are set by our board of directors and intended to enhance the value of our company, and significant long-term incentives in the form of stock-based compensation to further align the interests of our executive officers with those of our stockholders, reward long-term value-creation, and increase retention.
+As a clinical-stage biopharmaceutical company, these objectives are to be accomplished primarily by positioning us to successfully execute our drug product development and regulatory approval efforts and to translate those efforts, over time, into revenues and income from commercialization of, or strategic collaborations with respect to, our product candidates.
+To that end, our executive compensation packages include a base salary to provide an element of income stability and security that compensates our executive officers for expected day-to-day performance, annual performance-based cash incentives to motivate our executive officers to achieve near-term corporate goals that are set by our Board of Directors and intended to enhance the value of our company, and significant long-term incentives in the form of stock-based compensation to further align the interests of our executive officers with those of our stockholders, reward long-term value-creation, and increase retention.
 The components of our executive compensation program also are intended to complement each other and offset risk of overemphasis on short-term goals to the detriment of long-term value creation.

-Neither our board of directors nor the compensation committee of our board of directors (our "Compensation Committee") has adopted any formal or informal policies or guidelines for allocating compensation between cash and non-cash compensation, or among different forms of non-cash compensation.

-The determination of the board of directors or Compensation Committee as to the appropriate use and weight of each component of executive compensation has been historically subjective, based on its view of the relative importance of each component in meeting our overall objectives.
-Historically, the Private Savara board of directors focused on balancing the need to hire and retain executives with the need to conserve cash and maintain the affordability of executive compensation arrangements.
-As a result, when weighting forms of compensation, the Private Savara board placed a greater emphasis on non-cash equity incentive compensation, particularly stock option awards and restricted stock awards.
+Neither our Board of Directors nor the Compensation Committee of our Board of Directors (our "Compensation Committee") has adopted any formal or informal policies or guidelines for allocating compensation between cash and non-cash compensation, or among different forms of non-cash compensation.
+The determination of the Board of Directors or Compensation Committee as to the appropriate use and weight of each component of executive compensation has been historically subjective, based on its view of the relative importance of each component in meeting our overall objectives.

-When establishing executive compensation, our board of directors and Compensation Committee consider a number of factors, including the input of our chief executive officer related to the compensation of executives other than himself.
-The board of directors of Private Savara used market data as well as internal considerations when setting executive compensation for 2017.
-In late 2017, our Compensation Committee engaged Setren, Smallberg & Associate ("Setren"), an independent executive compensation consultant, to assist in evaluating our compensation practices following our transition to operating as a public company following the Merger, including measuring the competitiveness of our compensation practices against an appropriate peer group.
+Our Compensation Committee is responsible for designing our executive compensation program each year and recommending it for approval by our Board of Directors.
+The Compensation Committee considers a number of factors, including the input of our chief executive officer related to the compensation of executives other than himself.
+Additionally, our Compensation Committee engaged Setren, Smallberg & Associates ("Setren"), an independent executive compensation consultant, to assist in evaluating our compensation practices, including measuring the competitiveness of our compensation practices against an appropriate peer group.
 The Compensation Committee and Setren reviewed data from the Radford Life Science Index as well as the compensation practices of a peer group of comparable companies.
-Additionally, the Compensation Committee considered the changes in the responsibilities of the executives and their transition to executives of a publicly held entity.
-After reviewing the available data and considering such factors, in December 2017, the Compensation Committee recommended and the board approved executive compensation adjustments to bring our compensation levels in line with our public company peers, which were effective beginning December 16, 2017.
+The Compensation Committee also considered the company's performance and the performance of each of the executive officers.
+Based on that review, in December 2018, our Compensation Committee recommended, and our Board of Directors approved, compensation packages for our executive officers that included base salary and annual performance-based cash compensation targets for 2019.
+In December 2019, our Board of Directors, upon the recommendation of our Compensation Committee, (i) evaluated the achievement of the performance-based targets and (ii) approved equity awards to each of our named executive officers.

-Factors for Determining 2017 Compensation
+Factors for Determining 2019 Compensation